Below are nine ways to minimize anxiety in your life:

 4. Exercise – When your body is in good shape, you are less likely to get sick from stress.
 Regular exercise will also help minimize anxiety by decreasing muscle tension.

 7. Set priorities – Manage your time.
 Do important things first and realize you cannot do everything.
-REMEMBER: There is always tomorrow to complete non-urgent tasks or DELEGATE.
+REMEMBER: There is always tomorrow to complete non-urgent tasks.

 9. Try relaxation techniques –Learn to relax.
 Employing relaxation techniques that do not involve drugs or alcohol will be of significant value.
 Relaxing the body and mind is the best remedy for the distressed and anxious individual.